-PROPOSED CHANGES SUPERINTENDENT'S COMPENDIUM 2020 KENAI FJORDS NATIONAL PARK
+PROPOSED CHANGES SUPERINTENDENT'S COMPENDIUM 2020 WRANGELL-ST. ELIAS NATIONAL PARK AND PRESERVE

-The Superintendent is seeking public comment on the proposed Superintendent's Compendium.
-The proposed compendium is a written compilation of designations, closures, permit requirements and other restrictions adopted under the Superintendent's discretionary authority.

-After review and consideration of the need for annual updates, the following changes are proposed.
+Wrangell-St. Elias National Park and Preserve is seeking comment on proposed changes to the Superintendent's Compendium.
+A compendium is a written compilation of designations, closures, permit requirements and other restrictions adopted under the Superintendent's discretionary authority.
+After review and consideration of the need for annual updates, one change is proposed.